samuel-bradley/voting-system/README.md

 #### Without Docker

 It is possible to run the project without Docker by repeating the above steps, but running a local Postgres instance configured with the same username, password and database name as in `docker-compose.yml` and running `npm run dev` instead of `docker compose`.
+Also change the value of `DATABASE_URL` in `.env` to `postgres://postgres:postgres@localhost:5432/voting_system`.